tgstation/common_core/Interesting Planets/Human Space/The Sol System.md

 As one of the Sol system's primary sources of hydrogen and helium, Saturn is today considered critical to industrial manufacturing of sublight fuel, as well as providing fusionable material for large-scale power generation.
 In order to harvest these important gases, the atmosphere of Saturn must be tapped- and to accomplish this, the Gas Skimmer was born.
 A small, lightly manned vessel, gas skimmers maintain a tight orbit within the upper limits of the planet's atmosphere in order to capture and store gases which are then sent to orbital stations for separation, purification, and eventual sale/further manufacturing.
 The scale of this operation cannot be understated: to fuel humanity's advance to the stars, thousands of skimmers must be active at any given time.
 When one eventually outlives its usefulness, it is evacuated and allowed to drop into the crushing depths of Saturn's deep atmosphere, never to be seen again.

-The overall population on Saturn is estimated in the 10,000 range- of which around 3-4,000 are Gasjacks aboard the skimmers, and a further 7,000 sit in orbit.
+The overall population on Saturn is estimated in the 10,000 range- of which around 3-4,000 are Gasjacks aboard the skimmers, and the rest in orbit.

 ### Titan: Methane Seas
+> "HOWARD ORGANICS: BUILDING BLOCKS FOR CHEMISTRY"

 #### Fact Sheet:
 * Titan is of particular interest to humanity as a source of organic chemical material- useful building blocks for things like plastics, pharmaceuticals, food additives, and really anything that's important in the modern day.
 Given the depletion of oil reserves on Earth, the chemicals produced on Titan are critical for maintaining humanity's manufacturing capabilities.